-In order to better understand the potential risks to workers in the mining industry and to inform prevention activities, the OCRC is creating a database of exposure measurements collected in mines in Ontario.
-The objective is to create a database that will serve as a valuable tool for surveillance and prevention in the Ontario mining industry.
-After creating the database, the data will be used to:
+In order to better understand the potential risks to workers in the mining industry and to inform prevention activities, the OCRC created a database of exposure measurements collected in mines in Ontario.
+The objective was to create a database that will serve as a valuable tool for exposure surveillance and prevention in the Ontario mining industry.

 • Examine trends in mining exposures over time

 • Evaluate the effect of historical interventions, such as regulation or technological change, on exposure levels

 • Examine differences in exposure related to mine type and location